Can older people safely take drugs containing opioids, such as hydrocodone (Vicodin) and oxycodone (Percocet), to manage arthritis pain?

 Opioids have risks that may be particularly serious for older people, including:

-- Sedation.
-Opioids can cause sleepiness or mental clouding, which can dramatically increase the risk of fractures caused by falls.
+- Sedation and mental confusion.
+Opioids can cause sleepiness or mental clouding, which can dramatically increase the risk of falls and fractures caused by falls.

 - Disordered breathing.
 Higher doses of opioids can result in slower or shallow breathing patterns, especially during sleep.

 - Heart problems.
 Some opioids increase the risk of heart attack or heart failure.

 - Constipation.
 Many older adults are already dealing with this problem, and opioids generally just make it worse.

 - Nausea.
 Opioids commonly cause nausea, which can make it difficult to maintain good nutrition.

 An added danger for older people is that some opioids are combined with acetaminophen.
 Older people often take over-the-counter acetaminophen or may take other drugs containing acetaminophen for a different condition.
 This acetaminophen overload increases the risk of liver disease, gastrointestinal bleeding, heart failure and interactions with other drugs.
 Talk to your doctor about all other prescriptions and over-the-counter drugs you take before starting opioids.

 - Guerriero F. Guidance on opioids prescribing for the management of persistent non-cancer pain in older adults.
 World Journal of Clinical Cases.
 2017;5:73.